Mspawan/BookStore_FullStack_fork/README.md

 All the css styles in this project are configured using **[Tailwind CSS](https://tailwindcss.com)**.
 Powerful & popular framework designed to economize tons of css code and .css files and build designs and layouts directly in markup code.
 Additional info is available via link above.

+## Implementation and start up

+There are currently two ways to run this application locally on your machine:

+* By downloading this repository ZIP on your computer and running the code with your preferable IDEs;

+* By downloading this repository ZIP on your computer and running docker containers created with docker-compose.yml file available in the root of this project.

+Download ZIP from this repository and choose one of the following.

+### Running the code with IDEs

+This project is basically fully prepared for running on local machines, however there are several steps that need to be done in order to run both frontend and backend applications without getting ane errors.

+Following are the necessary actions with brief description.

+#### Back-end REST API start-up

+* Firstly, download ZIP from this repository and unarchive it;

+* Create local PostgreSQL DataBase on your machine either by running a docker container of postgres official image or by creating a DB via pgAdmin 4;

+* Open `BookStore_Backend` folder in your preferable IDE;

+* Navigate into `BookStore_FullStack/BookStore_Backend/src/main/resources` directory, remove `.blank` from `application.properties.blank` file name and open this file;

+* Make sure that `spring.datasource.url`, `spring.datasource.username` and `spring.datasource.password` values are
+matching with the corresponding parameters of the DataBase created earlier;

+* Enter missing values for `jwt_secret` and `stripe.key.secret` variables.
+  * JWT secret is any string or encoded string of your choice;
+  * Stripe secret key can be obtained from your Stripe account;

+* Navigate into `BookStore_Backend/src/main/java/com/iliamalafeev/bookstore/bookstore_backend`, open
+`BookStoreBackendApplication.java` file and run it.

+If startup goes successfully - application will connect to your database and all required tables will be automatically created using `data.sql` and `schema.sql` files located in `resources` directory.
+After this backend API should be up and running, ready to accept requests from the backend.

+#### Front-end Client application start-up

+* Open `BookStore_Frontend` folder in your preferable IDE;

+* Open new terminal / command line window for this folder and run `npm install` command to download and install all project's dependencies.
+This procedure might take a little while;

+* Once all the dependencies are installed, simply run `npm run dev` command.
+This should start the frontend application locally.

+If startup goes successfully - application will be up and running on port 5173 and will be accessible through your web browser. **Please note**, that in order to access all the functionality of this application it is preferable to keep the backend application running as well.

+**Important note:** admin functionality will not be accessible inside the application via regular user register procedure.
+If you want to test this functionality please access your database via IDE or pgAdmin 4.
+Within the database open table `person` and change **ROLE_USER** value of `role` column to **ROLE_ADMIN** for your user entity.
+Now when you re-login - new JWT will be issued with another authority and admin navigation tab will appear on the navbar of the website.

+### Running the code with Docker

+If you are familiar with Docker and have it installed on your computer it should be even easier to test run the application on your local machine.

+There are two multi-stage **Dockerfiles** created for this project - one inside `BookStore_Backend` folder and another one inside `BookStore_Frontend` folder.
+They describe the instructions on how to build separate docker images for Backend and Frontend applications correspondingly.

+There is also a single **docker-compose.yml** file inside the root of this repository.
+It contains the instructions on how to build all the required images based on those Dockerfiles and runs them as a multi-container.

+Following is the brief instruction on how to run the application locally with Docker:

+* Firstly, download ZIP from this repository and unarchive it;

+* Navigate into `BookStore_FullStack/BookStore_Backend/src/main/resources` directory, remove `.blank` from `application.properties.blank` file name and open this file in any text editor or IDE;

+* Enter missing values for `jwt_secret` and `stripe.key.secret` variables.
+  * JWT secret is any string or encoded string of your choice;
+  * Stripe secret key can be obtained from your Stripe account;

+* Open new terminal / command line window nad navigate into unarchived project root folder;

+* Run `docker-compose up` command.
+This will automatically build necessary docker images and run multi-container based on those images.
+You will see the logs in your terminal / command line window.
+If you do not want to occupy your current terminal / command line window, run this command in detached mode instead: `docker-compose up -d`.
+This procedure might take a little while on first startup since docker will be downloading all required images;

+If startup goes successfully - application will be up and running on port 5173 and will be accessible through your web browser.

+**Important note:** admin functionality will not be accessible inside the application via regular user register procedure.
+If you want to test this functionality please access the database created with docker container via terminal / command line, IDE or pgAdmin 4.
+Within the database open table `person` and change **ROLE_USER** value of `role` column to **ROLE_ADMIN** for your user entity.
+Now when you re-login - new JWT will be issued with another authority and admin navigation tab will appear on the navbar of the website.